- (n.) In the Middle Ages, a gown or basque of which the body was close fitting, worn by both men and women.

 Tip: insert a question mark by pressing your spacebar.

-Definitions for: SECTOR
+Definitions for: ESCORT

 - (n.)
 A part of a circle comprehended between two radii and the included arc.